 1. Cook the eggplant

-OPTION 1: Broil on an open flame or grill
+OPTION 1: Open flame or grill

 Important: cooking on an open flame can be dangerous, so be cautious.
 If you don’t feel comfortable with this step, use the oven-roasted method below.